Tore Gustafsson: Competitive career

+Competing for the Washington State Cougars track and field team, Gustafsson won the 1985 NCAA Division I Outdoor Track and Field Championships in the hammer throw.

 A member of the Mölndals Almänna Idrottsklubb he set the national record at 80.14 metres on 4 July 1989, in Lappeenranta, Finland.
 Gustafsson lives in Los Gatos, California, and works as a chiropractor.